segafan/MEngine-SDL/README.md

 * Android
 * iOS

-The Game Engine is under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License
+The Game Engine is under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License**

-If you want to use the engine for a commercial application please contect me!
+If you want to use the engine for a commercial application please contact me!